RUCAIBox/TextBox/wandb_manual.md

 #### Login

-You only need to log in to W&B by pasting the API key retrieved from [here](https://wandb.ai/authorize) for the first run.
+You only need to register and log in to W&B by pasting the API key retrieved from [here](https://wandb.ai/authorize) for the first run.

 You can also log in manually beforehand from command line: `wandb login`